Overview

 Trace Setup

-is enabled, the harness will append verilated_vcd_c.h
+If --trace is enabled, the harness will append verilated_vcd_c.h to the

 include files, as well as some code to setup the tracing logic.
 In particular,

-it calls the verilator function Verilated::traceEverOn(true)
+it calls the verilator function Verilated::traceEverOn(true) to configure

 verilator to perform tracing.
 Then, it sets up a VCD file for verilator to dump

-the trace too, configured by the --trace-file-name
+the trace too, configured by the --trace-file-name parameter, and adds the

 code to close the trace file during cleanup.
 It also sets up a time_step